5 Things Publishers Look For in Book Proposals | Lex Academic Blog

 Commissioning editors in scholarly publishing houses receive hundreds of unsolicited proposals every year.
 Whilst they generally do not have PhD-level research experience in their subject areas, they are trained to assess the potential of the projects that they are offered.
-This means that, despite the sheer volume of material that is sent their way, a truly excellent proposal will always catch their attention, and is likely to be pushed through the peer review process faster.
-The issue, then, is to understand how to present your research in such a light that it appears outstanding from the perspective of a publishing professional, whose priorities, whilst often appearing somewhat arcane from the outside, are, in fact, relatively straightforward.
+This means that, despite the sheer volume of material that is sent their way, a truly excellent book proposal will always catch their attention, and is likely to be pushed through the peer review process faster.
+One you have identified the right publisher for your work, you will need to present your research in such a light that it appears outstanding from the perspective of their editors, whose priorities, whilst often appearing somewhat arcane from the outside, are, in fact, relatively straightforward.

 1. The proposed title